iainctduncan/papers/source/features_usage.rst

 either by rows then columns or vice versa, depending on the orientation attribute.
 The second update method is to read directly from a named s4m-array, on receipt of the **readarray** message.
-In this case, the grid iterates through the s4m-array using direct memory access (again according to the orientation attribute), updating each cell.
+In the second case, the grid iterates through the s4m-array using direct memory access (again according to the orientation attribute), updating each cell.
-Updating from an s4m-array has the speed advantage that no Max atoms or message data structures need to be created for each argument - the numerical arguments are read directly from contiguous memory in the display function.
+Updating from an s4m-array has the speed advantage that no Max atoms or message data structures need to be created and then parsed for each item of data - the numerical data are read directly from contiguous memory by the display function.
 When driving a large grid from a timer, this has a significant impact on the processing load created.
 The result of this is that it is practical to have